mugioka/gwg-manager/README.md

 ![golangci-lint](https://github.com/mugioka/gcp-group-manager/actions/workflows/golangci-lint.yaml/badge.svg?branch=master)
-## What is GCPGroupManager
+## What is gwg-manager
-GCPGroupManager is SlackBot for managing GCP groups with ChatOps.
+gwg-manager is SlackBot for managing Google Workspace Group with ChatOps.
 Now that is intended to be deployed in GCP CloudRun.

 ## Demo